Digital native: Age discrimination in recruitment

-USA
+United States

-In 2017, in the USA, evidence had been provided to the Equal Employment Opportunity Commission that a test case needed to come before the courts to consider the lawfulness of recruiting for "digital natives".
-In January 2018, Maurice Anscombe, Lura Callahan, and the CWA filed complaints with the Equal Employment Opportunity Commission, claiming that the Target Corporation published job ads on a social media platform in 2017 that were directed to younger workers within certain age ranges only, and not to older workers.
-On 17th May 2023, in a voluntary agreement announced in a press release issued by AARP, the corporation confirmed that they would not exclude applicants based on "adjectives that describe people in relation to their age (such as "millennial" or "digital native")."
+In 2017, in the United States, evidence was provided to the Equal Employment Opportunity Commission that a test case needed to come before the courts to consider the lawfulness of recruiting for "digital natives".
+In January 2018, Maurice Anscombe, Lura Callahan, and the Communication Workers of America filed complaints with the Equal Employment Opportunity Commission, claiming that the Target Corporation published job ads on a social media platform in 2017 that were directed to younger workers within certain age ranges only, and not to older workers.
+On 17 May 2023, in a voluntary agreement announced in a press release issued by AARP, the corporation confirmed that they would not exclude applicants based on "adjectives that describe people in relation to their age (such as "millennial" or "digital native")."

 Germany

-On 18th January 2024, a 51-year-old in Germany brought a case in the ArbG Heilbronn 8th Chamber which ruled that the wording "digital native" in the job advertisement discriminated against them on the grounds of age and violated the prohibition set forth in Section 7 of the Equal Treatment Act (AGG), Germany's law created as a result of the Equality Directive 2000.
+On 18 January 2024, a 51-year-old in Germany brought a case in the ArbG Heilbronn 8th Chamber which ruled that the wording "digital native" in the job advertisement discriminated against them on the grounds of age and violated the prohibition set forth in Section 7 of the Equal Treatment Act (AGG), Germany's law created as a result of the Equality Directive 2000.

-UK
+United Kingdom

-In 2024, in the UK, a 54-year-old who had been rejected from roles within the Civil Service (United Kingdom) advertising both for "digital natives" and "social media natives" began litigation in the UK courts to force the British Government to stop using the terms.
+In late 2024 and early 2025, a 54-year-old in the United Kingdom, Paul Shuttleworth, claimed to have been rejected from roles within the Civil Service, in which the job applications had requested "digital natives" and "social media natives".
+Shuttleworth raised complaints about these applications on the basis of ageism, and threatened to escalate the matter to a judicial review in the UK courts, in order to force the British government to stop using the terms.
+The Daily Telegraph reported in January 2025 that human resources directors in the Cabinet Office had been instructed to no longer use the terms, as of August 2024.